jf/bb-ops/README.md

 You will need to provide the following environment variables to the container:
 - `TEAMS_WEBHOOK_URL`: your webhook URL for posting notifications to Teams.
 For your Workflows action's `Message` parameter, use `@{triggerBody()?['text']}`.
 More detailed setup instructions forthcoming, but for now, see [this GitLab issues comment](https://gitlab.com/gitlab-org/gitlab/-/issues/471344#note_2022899536).
-- `GITLAB_TOKEN`: GitLab API token (needed to get the actual _raw_, un-expanded commit message).
+- `GITLAB_TOKEN`: GitLab Access Token (needed to get the actual _raw_, un-expanded commit message).
 For a least-privilege setup, scope `read_api` is all you need; and if you're using a project- or group-based access token, use `Reporter` for the role.
 - `PIPELINE_NOTIFIER_AUTHOR_STYLE`: desired "author mention style".
 Can be one of `name`, `name_email`, `email`, or `username`.

 Sample YAML snippet for usage in GitLab: